 Set Up Users

 Now that people will be submitting work requests, it is time to add your maintenance team members to Limble.
 Watch this user management video to learn how to do that.

 Train Team to Complete Work

-- Note: Creating Preventative Maintenance (PM) Schedules is one of the best ways to reduce maintenance costs.
-Many of our customers have found that proper PMs can reduce expenses by 90%.
-Limble has a Simple Guide to creating a PM plan for your Assets.
+(Note: Creating preventative maintenance (PM) schedules is one of the best ways to reduce maintenance costs.
+Many of our customers have found that proper PMs can reduce expenses by 40%.
+Limble has a simple guide to creating a PM plan for your assets.)

 Need More Help?

 Need more help?
 Please reach out with any questions you may have using the chat button in the bottom right corner of your screen.
-We typically respond within 60 seconds.
+We typically respond within 60 seconds during business hours.